VadimEst/CNC-Simulator-Docs/README.md

 This documentation is for the [CNC Simulator](https://github.com/timonweide/CNC-Simulator).

 ### Installation
-When you want to start or build for the first time, you have to install alle required node packages.
+When you want to start or build for the first time, you have to install alle required node packages in the root folder of the repository.

 ```
 $ npm install